echushe/julie_stock/readme.md

 ### 02.04 Two types of validation set

-There two types of validation set for different stages of model optimization.
+There are two types of validation sets for different stages of model optimization.
 Validation sets used during the training are to choose "optimal" checkpoints before training overfitting.
 However, the other type of validation sets are used to select an "optimal" ensemble in each round of rolling forward validation and test.